aryansohani/SpringUsingJavaBasedConfig/README.md

 │   └── Demonstrates how @Autowired works
 │
 ├── SpringAutowireAnnotationUsingjavaconfig
-│   └── Dependency injection using @Autowired annotation │
+│   └── Dependency injection using @Autowired and @Qualifier │
+├── SpringComponentStereotypeAnnotation
+│   └── Using @Component and @ComponentScan
+│
+├── SpringPrimaryAnnotation
+│   └── Demonstrates the use of @Primary annotation
+│
 ├── SpringQualifierandPrimaryAnnotations
 │   └── Resolving multiple beans using @Qualifier and @Primary │
-├── SpringComponentStereotypeAnnotation
+├── SpringScopeUsingJavaConfig
-│   └── Using @Component and component scanning
+│   └── Demonstrates bean scopes like prototype
 │
-└── SpringScopeUsingJavaConfig
-    └── Demonstrates bean scopes like prototype
+├── SpringScopeandValueAnnotation
+│   └── Demonstrates @Scope and @Value annotation usage
 ```

 ---

-## 📚 Concepts Covered
+# 📚 Concepts Covered

-This repository demonstrates the following **Spring Core concepts**:

 - Java-Based Configuration
 - `@Configuration`
 - `@Bean`
 - `@Component`